kinsta-content/node-js-photo-sharing-app/Chapters/06 - Chapter 6/README.md

 ---

-# 6.12 Adding Images to our database from our UI
+# 6.12 Adding Images to Our Database From Our UI

 On our `server.js` file, let's add a route to it for our /photos.